fac-13/knpph/README.md

 - Index file - contains main app skeleton
 - Logic file - contains functions that relate to the app functionality
 - DOM file - contains functions that send, receive and manipulate data from our API calls
-- Design file - contains function that display indiviudal movie details to the main viewpoint
+- Design file - contains functions that display indiviudal movie details to the main viewpoint
 - Test file - contains data for testing the app functions and functionalities
 - Style CSS - contains all design classes of the app